ibm-cloud-docs/bare-metal/view-bandwidth-graphs.md

 ## Before you begin
 {: #bm-bandwidth-graphs-before}

 * Go to your console's device menu.
-For more information, see [Navigating to devices](/docs/bare-metal?topic=virtual-servers-navigating-devices).
 * Make sure that you have any necessary account permissions and device access.
-Only the account owner, or a user with the **Manage Users** classic infrastructure permission, can adjust the permissions.
+Only the account owner, or a user with the **Manage users** classic infrastructure permission, can adjust the permissions.

 For more information about permissions, see [Managing device access](/docs/vsi?topic=virtual-servers-managing-device-access).